CodeFrite/consensys-bootcamp-initial-idea/README.md

 ### 👷 Audit Team

 📁 `F-AT-00: Audit Team: Login [mvp]`
-+ 📝 US-00: *As an auditor, when I am not already logged (no web3 provider) and I navigate to the Home Page (/), And I click on the "Connect Wallet" button, Then I should be recognized as an auditor*
++ 📝 US-00: *As an auditor, When I am not already logged in (no web3 provider) and I navigate to the Home Page (/), And I click on the "Connect Wallet" button, Then I should be redirected to the auditor DashBoard (/AuditorDashboard)*
++ 📝 US-04: *...
+And I am connected to MetaMask, And I recognised as a team but not as an investor, Then I should see the Landing Page [front-end|mvp]*

-+ 📝 US-00: *As an auditor, when I am already logged And I navigate to the Home Page (/), Then I should see in the content all my privileges*
++ 📝 US-01=>04:*As an auditor, When I am already logged in And I navigate to the Home Page (/), ...
+    + 📝 US-01: ...
+Then I should see in the header my profile (only auditor)*
+    + 📝 US-02: ...
+Then I should see in the header my address*
+    + 📝 US-03: ...
+Then I should see in the header all my privileges*
-+ 📝 US-01: *As an auditor, when I am already logged And I navigate to the Home Page (/), Then I should see in the content all the active audits*
+    + 📝 US-04: ...
+Then I should see in the content all the active audits*

 📁 F-AT-01: Audit Team: DashBoard - Audit View [mvp]
     + F-AT-01-US-01: As an **admin**, when I navigate to the admin DashBoard (/AdminDashBoard), I want to **have a view on all the registered teams** [front-end|mvp]